 Dr. Marc H. Bornstein: Sure, I do.
 Knowing that bilingualism is on the ascent in the United States, I am wondering what the next steps are for this research.

-Dr. Marc H. Bornstein: Also, does this enhanced flexibility in mental gymnastics, if you will—of having two languages—have benefits beyond the ability just to speak two languages.
+Dr. Bornstein: Also, does this enhanced flexibility in mental gymnastics, if you will—of having two languages—have benefits beyond the ability just to speak two languages.

-Dr. Marc H. Bornstein: It suggests that we ought to promote, rather than discourage, dual and multi-language learning.
+Dr. Bornstein: It suggests that we ought to promote, rather than discourage, dual and multi-language learning.

 Next, we're going to talk with Katherine Laughon, who has been involved in an interesting study done here in NICHD's intramural program—that's the program that's carried on at the NIH itself—and was published this month.
 The study found that, on average, women take longer to give birth today than did women 50 years ago.
 Katherine is in NICHD's epidemiology branch and is the study's first author.
 Katherine, can you please describe what the study found?